Skvare/com.skvare.membershipextra/README.md

 # com.skvare.membershipextra

 This extension give multiple option to control membership renewal.
 For Fixed Membership type, you can set restrict Renewal until Rollver date is over.
-For Rolling Membership type you can set day and unit for that.
+For Rolling Membership type you can set day and unit for restrict membership renewal before end date.

+You can restrict the Membership Type Signup/Renewal based on Group contact, If contact is not part of Group.

-This Extension provide Custom Membership Search which contain Membership Type Include Include along with Memebership Status and their dates.
+This Extension provide Custom Membership Search which contain Membership Type Include Exclude along with Memebership Status and their dates.
 You can find contact those have Membership Type A but don't have Membership Type B.

 ## Requirements

 * PHP v7.2+
-* CiviCRM (5.7)
+* CiviCRM (5.27)

 ## Installation (Web UI)